srufai1/srufai1/README.md

 - 👋 Hi, I’m @srufai1
-- 👀 I’m interested in Web development
+- 👀 I’m interested in Software Engineering, AI and Machine Learning, and Computer Networking
-- 🌱 I’m currently learning Software Engineering
+- 🌱 I’m currently learning Software Engineering @ Alx, AWS AI and ML @ UDACITY, and Networking @ CISCO (Network Academy)
-- 💞️ I’m looking to collaborate on Front-End open source projects
+- 💞️ I’m looking to collaborate on open source projects and internships
 - 📫 How to reach me srufai100@gmail.com

 <!---